bnn1/chatgpt-extension/README.md

 Adds an ability for bulk deletes.

-The extension is buggy and don't have many features but it probably will not be updated in the near future.
+The extension is buggy and don't have many features but I'm working on it.

 You are free to do whatever you want with this extension: fork, edit, sell, whatever.
 You can even say "man this extension is shit", I won't mind.